-- Raising the credit from 20 percent to 30 percent for projects with Qualified Rehabilitation Expenditures of less than \$5 million. - Providing an additional two percent credit to both the 10 and 20 percent credit levels if the building increases its energy efficiency by 30 percent or more in an effort to promote energy-efficiency and cost-savings. - Removing a provision in the Internal Revenue Code that inhibits the ability of nonprofit organizations from undertaking the most difficult projects in communities in greatest need. - Eliminating the federal taxation of the proceeds of state credits transferred through partnerships and sold as state tax certificates. - Redefining "old" buildings by removing the arbitrary date of 1936, which will allow a large number of structures that are currently ineligible to be eligible.
+- Raising the credit from 20 percent to 30 percent for projects with Qualified Rehabilitation Expenditures of less than \$5 million. - Restoring the credit payback to a lump sum as opposed to paying it back over a five-year period, which has an adverse effect on the value of the credit to developers. - Providing an additional 2 percent credit to both the 10 and 20 percent credit levels if the building increases its energy efficiency by 30 percent or more in an effort to promote energy-efficiency and cost-savings. - Removing a provision in the Internal Revenue Code that inhibits the ability of nonprofit organizations from undertaking the most difficult projects in communities in greatest need. - Eliminating the federal taxation of the proceeds of state credits transferred through partnerships and sold as state tax certificates. - Redefining "old" buildings by removing the arbitrary date of 1936, which will allow many structures that are currently ineligible to be eligible.